apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 ### SET AND UNSET

 #### SET TABLE PROPERTIES
-`ALTER TABLE SET` command is used for setting the Table properties.If a particular property was already set, this overrides the old value with the new one.
+`ALTER TABLE SET` command is used for setting the table properties.
+If a particular property was already set, this overrides the old value with the new one.

-`ALTER TABLE USET` is used to drop the table Property.
+`ALTER TABLE USET` is used to drop the table property.

 ##### Syntax
 {% highlight sql %}

 --Set Table Properties
 ALTER TABLE table_name SET TBLPROPERTIES (key1=val1, key2=val2, ...)

 --Unset Table Properties
 ALTER TABLE table_name UNSET TBLPROPERTIES [IF EXISTS] (key1, key2, ...)

 {% endhighlight %}

 #### SET SERDE
-`ALTER TABLE SET` command is used for setting the SERDE or SERDE Propeties in Hive tables.If a particular property was already set, this overrides the old value with the new one.
+`ALTER TABLE SET` command is used for setting the SERDE or SERDE properties in Hive tables.
+If a particular property was already set,
+this overrides the old value with the new one.

 ##### Syntax